-The Project would be subject to a construction-related stormwater permit and dewatering requirements of the federal Clean Water Act and National Pollutant Discharge Elimination System program.
-The Project operators would obtain required permits through the Central Valley Regional Water Quality Control Board before any ground-disturbing construction activity occurs.
-As required by the Construction General Permit, a SWPPP would be prepared and implemented before and throughout the construction period.
-The SWPPP would identify BMPs to prevent and minimize the introduction of contaminants into surface waters (see Section 2.5.4, Project Commitments and Best Management Practices Common to All Alternatives).
-BMPs would also be implemented as part of Project design to address erosion control, sediment control, construction materials control, waste management, non-stormwater management, post-construction storm water management, and good housekeeping practices based on the best available technology.
-These measures would ensure that storm water runoff would be controlled to reduce or avoid degradation of water quality in watercourses downstream of the construction sites that would affect fish populations and habitat.
-The Project would also limit all in-water construction activities to allowable in-water work windows and include the preparation and implementation of a topsoil storage and handling plan and a construction monitoring plan for the protection of fish, wildlife, and plant species.
-As a result, there would be no changes to surface water quality from construction that would result in increased or contaminated stormwater runoff or violations of water quality standards that would adversely affect fish populations and habitat.
+Construction of Alternative 1, 2, or 3 would be subject to a construction-related stormwater permit and dewatering requirements of the federal Clean Water Act and National Pollutant Discharge Elimination System program.
+The Authority would obtain required permits through the Central Valley Regional Water Quality Control Board before any ground-disturbing construction activity occurs and gain coverage and comply with the Requirements of Central Valley Regional Water Quality Control Board Order R5-2016-0076-01 (NPDES No. CAG995002 for Limited Threat Discharges to Surface Water).
+The Authority will develop and implement a SWPPP before and throughout the construction period as one of its BMPs to protect fish and aquatic habitat from exposure to elevated levels of contaminants and sediment by preventing water runoff, spills, and sediment from entering waterways in immediate proximity to construction activities by using physical barriers and sediment basins or by locating construction and staging activities not in proximity of waterways to the extent practicable.
+The SPCCPs and response measures described in the BMP would prevent and minimize the introduction of oil during construction activities into surface waters through specific equipment, workforce, procedural, and training requirements for the prevention of, preparedness for, and response to oil discharges (USEPA 2010).
+These measures would ensure that storm water runoff would be controlled with physical and procedural means to reduce or avoid degradation of water quality in watercourses downstream of the construction sites that could have both short- and long-term effects on fish populations and aquatic habitat.
+All in-water construction activities would be limited to allowable in-water work windows as part of the Construction Best Management Practices and Monitoring for Fish, Wildlife, and Plant Species Habitats, and Natural Communities BMP and manage the salvage, stockpiling, and replacement of topsoil as part of the Salvage, Stockpile, and Replace Topsoil and Prepare a Topsoil Storage and Handling Plan BMP for the protection of fish, wildlife, and plant species.
+Implementation of these BMPs would ensure that ground disturbance construction activities did not violate water quality standards, waste discharge requirements or otherwise substantially degrade water quality that would adversely affect fish populations and habitat.

 Water Quality Effects

 Construction of Alternatives 1, 2, and 3 could result in accidental spills of contaminants, including cement, oil, fuel, hydraulic fluids, paint, and other construction-related materials, resulting in localized water quality degradation.
 This could in turn result in adverse effects on fish through direct injury and mortality (e.g., damage to gill tissue that causes asphyxiation) or delayed effects on growth and survival (e.g., increased stress or reduced feeding), depending on the nature and extent of the spill and the contaminants involved.
-In addition, under Alternative 2, accidental spills of contaminants could occur while constructing the Dunnigan Pipeline to the Sacramento River, constructing the discharge and energy dissipation structure at the Sacramento River, and installing the cofferdam and placing riprap for the Sacramento River discharge.
+In addition, under Alternative 2, accidental spills of contaminants could occur while constructing the Dunnigan Pipeline to the Sacramento River, constructing the discharge and energy dissipation structure at the Sacramento River, and installing the cofferdam for the Sacramento River discharge.